-Unfortunately, the "optimal transmission conditions" destroy positivity of the resulting multi-trace operator, which turned out a key property in Section 3.3, see (21).
+As a consequence of this Lemma, the additive Schwarz iteration (29) converges after two steps, thanks to the transmission conditions (21)/(22), which we call "optimal" for this reason.
+Unfortunately, the "optimal transmission conditions" destroy positivity of the resulting multi-trace operator, which turned out a key property in Section 3.3, see (18).
 We still find but the ellipticity of the diagonal operators, e.g., is lost.
-Hence, rigorous results about existence and uniqueness of solutions of (31) are missing even in the case N = 1.
+Hence, rigorous results about existence and uniqueness of solutions of (28) are still missing even in the case N = 1.
+This is an open problem for future research.